enabledhq/enabledhq.github.io/_posts/2018-01-22-why-native-apps.md

 # Why build native apps?

-As a Digital Innovation firm, we believe there is no technology that by default is best in all circumstances.
+We believe there is no technology that by default is best in all circumstances.

 Rather, Enabled’s core philosophy is to understand what a user is trying to accomplish and choose the best digital technology to facilitate this (we wrote about this framework - [Jobs To Be Done](http://blog.enabled.com.au/jobs-to-be-done/) in another blog post).